ThePrez/ServiceCommander-IBMi/README.md

 SCTGTRLS=V7R1M0 /QOpenSys/pkgs/lib/sc/tcpsvr/install_sc_tcpsvr
 ```

-After doing so, you can run the `*SC` TCP server commands, specifying the simple name of the sc-managed service as the instance name.
+After install, you can run the `*SC` TCP server commands, specifying the simple name of the sc-managed service as the instance name.
 For example:

 ```cl
 STRTCPSVR SERVER(*SC) INSTANCE('kafka')